smarie/python-parsyfiles/README.md

         raise ValueError('Unsupported operation : \'' + op + '\'')
 ```

-We would like each test configuration to be represented as an object, containing the inputs and expected outputs.
-So we define this class:
+Each test dataset could be represented as an object, containing the inputs and expected outputs.
+For example with this class:

 ```python
 class ExecOpTest(object):